Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 A commercial auto insurance policy is a standalone policy designed specifically for business vehicle use.
 It's the gold-standard protection for full-time delivery drivers or anyone using their vehicle for business purposes beyond occasional app-based gigs.

-• Best for: Full-time drivers, multi-platform workers, or drivers whose insurers don't offer rideshare endorsements
+• Best for: Full-time drivers, multi-platform workers, or drivers whose insurers don't offer rideshare or delivery endorsements

 • Coverage: Comprehensive business use protection including liability, collision, comprehensive, medical payments, and uninsured motorist coverage

-• Top providers: Progressive Commercial, The Hartford, GEICO, Nationwide
+• Top providers: Progressive Commercial, The Hartford, State Farm, Travelers, GEICO, Erie Insurance

-For a deep dive on when a commercial policy makes more sense than an endorsement, check out this guide on commercial auto insurance for business use.
+For a full breakdown of when a commercial policy makes more sense than an endorsement, read our guide on delivery driver coverage options.

 Pincher's Pro Tip

 Compare quotes from at least 3 insurers before choosing a commercial policy.
 Rates vary significantly based on your location, vehicle type, driving history, and how many hours per week you deliver.
-Progressive and The Hartford are frequently cited as competitive options for independent delivery contractors.
+Progressive Commercial and Travelers are frequently cited as competitive options for independent delivery contractors.
+Also consider package delivery driver coverage if you work across multiple platforms.

 Compare Car Insurance Rates in Ohio